Soliciting Employee Feedback: Getting Results with Employee Surveys

 If you could read your employees’ minds, you’d have higher emplyee retention rates, lower absenteeism, improved productivity, better customer service, and better morale.
 While mind-reading remains in the realm of sci-fi, you can do the next best thing: ask employees what they’re thinking.

-Employee surveys are the most effective way to tap into the thoughts of the workplace.
+Employee surveys are an effective way to tap into the thoughts of the workplace.
 Soliciting feedback should be a regular part of the HR function.
 While many HR professionals ask for employee feedback when changes are being implemented, few survey to check on the status quo.
 That’s a mistake.

 People, company culture, and goals all change frequently.
 Just because something worked well six months ago doesn’t mean that it still does.
 By tuning into what your employees are really thinking rather than what you think they’re thinking, you have an opportunity to correct problems early and capitalize on successes quickly.